Board Members

 My interest in working as a member of the Foundation board is predicated on perceived need.
 I have been an advocate all my adult life.
 I was involved in supporting the right to vote for people with developmental disabilities in my 20s.
 I have felt for many years that people with cognitive limitations due to developmental or acquired brain dysfunction have a right to try to achieve their highest level of independence with supportive services.
 I have long supported women moving into political leadership roles and felt honored to have worked under several female bosses.
 Of course, as a therapist and supervisor, I encouraged people to realize their fulfillment, whatever that meant to them.

 I came late to advocacy for my own profession.
 I served on the Governor’s Council for Spinal and Brain Injuries for many years and before that I was a member of the board for the Brain Injury Association of Arizona (now the Brain Injury Alliance).
 I enjoy being a member of a team for a good cause.
+Professionally, I spent over forty years as a board-certified neuropsychologist specializing in traumatic brain injury rehabilitation, chronic illness and disability, and geriatric disorders.

-Christina Lebovitz, Secretary
+Christina Lebovitz, Emeritus

 Dr. Christina Lebovitz is a licensed psychologist in the state of Arizona.
 As a clinical psychologist, she serves infants to adults and provides evaluations, therapy and consultation, in addition to training in mental health issues.
 Identification of learning, developmental and clinical conditions is done in conjunction with school and primary care liaisons.
 Health care consultation is geared to building resilience and a positive outlook, with improvement of medical compliance and self-monitoring for chronic conditions, including weight loss and management.
 She emphasizes how people can thrive by building on strengths and uses cognitive behavioral approaches as well as play therapy and trauma processing (EMDR).
 Dr. Lebovitz has over 26 years of practice in Arizona, including hospital-based and community programs, plus independent practice.